LiamBatiste/Port-Prospects/README.md

 The below visualisations were created using both the seaborn and matplotlib libraries:

-![f d hport dvessels](https://github.com/user-attachments/assets/36684e4d-b488-434e-8c58-ad7fdc7959ea) The depicted chart is focused on the home ports with the lowest average decarbonisation and fuel efficiency for defense vessels.
-This can provide Wärtsilä with leads for the home ports of **defense specific vessels** that are likely to have engines with lower decarbonisation and fuel efficiency potential when compared with that of Wärtsilä engine averages.
+![f d hport dvessels](https://github.com/user-attachments/assets/36684e4d-b488-434e-8c58-ad7fdc7959ea) The depicted chart is focused on the home ports with the lowest average decarbonisation and fuel efficiency for defence vessels.
+This can provide Wärtsilä with leads for the home ports of **defence specific vessels** that are likely to have engines with lower decarbonisation and fuel efficiency potential when compared with that of Wärtsilä engine averages.
 <br></br>

 ![f d hport fvessels](https://github.com/user-attachments/assets/05d1fea9-1216-4e87-b974-4771fac0f495)